rcrderby/crg-container/README.md

   - Follow one-time [setup instructions](#setup-instructions "Setup Instructions") and then easily start and stop CRG.
   - Build, deploy, and run CRG with the same [single command](#run-instructions "Run Instructions") on any Windows, macOS, or Linux computer with Docker installed.
 - Security:
-  - There is no need to install a Java Runtime Environment (JRE) on your computer.
+  - There is no need to install a JRE[^1] on your computer.
   - The JRE instance that runs CRG exists in an isolated, ephemeral Docker Container.

-## Components

-1. [`Dockerfile`](https://github.com/timothyhull/crg-container/blob/main/Dockerfile "Dockerfile") to create a Docker Image with a JRE.
-2. [`docker-compose.yml`](https://github.com/timothyhull/crg-container/blob/main/docker-compose.yml "CRG Container Service Definition File") to automate the deployment of CRG in a Docker Container.

 ## Requirements